Street Naming and Numbering

 Royal Mail will be consulted on the suitability of any new name or number and their agreement is required before the Street Naming and Numbering Officer may confirm any change.
 Once agreement is reached the Street Naming and Numbering Officer will confirm the change of name or number with the owner, and inform the local Valuation Office, the Weymouth Land Registry, the emergency services and all Test Valley Borough Council services.

-A charge of £83 is made for the service to change, add or remove a house name, to cover the administration costs incurred by the Council and, should be supplied in the form of a cheque made payable to Test Valley Borough Council.
+A charge of £85 is made for the service to change, add or remove a house name, to cover the administration costs incurred by the Council and, should be supplied in the form of a cheque made payable to Test Valley Borough Council or payment can be made by Debit Card by calling 01264 368000.

 The changing, addition or removal of a house name can only be carried out by the owner of the property, if you are in the process of purchasing a new house and wish to change, add or remove a name, this can only be carried out once completion of legal contracts on the property has been achieved.